-Wouldn’t it be cool to have vampire eyes for Halloween?
+Wouldn't it be cool to have vampire eyes for Halloween?
 Or deep violet eyes to match your purple sweater?
-How about your favorite sports team’s logo on your eyes just for fun?
+How about your favorite sports team logo on your eyes just for fun?

 But you need a prescription to avoid eye injury.
-Before buying decorative lenses, here’s what you should know.
+Before buying decorative lenses, here’s what to know.

 - corneal infection (an ulcer or sore on the cornea)

 Places that sell decorative lenses without a prescription may give you few or no instructions on how to clean and care for your lenses.
 Failure to use the proper solution to keep contact lenses clean and moist can lead to infections.
 Bacterial infections can be extremely rapid, result in corneal ulcers, and cause blindness — sometimes within as little as 24 hours if not diagnosed and treated promptly.